Johnpc123/impressions/README.md

 # Impressions

-## My undergrad Software Engineering research project was a study of cryptography.
+## My undergrad software engineering research project was a study of cryptography.

 This client side vanilla javascript web app stems from that, and demonstrates the mechanics of one way hashing and symmetric encryption.